-The scope of facilities, required to interconnect the proposed Generating Facility and provide the requested sector net MW output at the POI and in support of the Charging Capacity for ACDS, are detailed in Attachment 1 to this Appendix A report.
+Table C.1: Generating Facility General Information per the IR and/or Attachment B are detailed in Attachment 1 to this Appendix A report.
 The proposed plan for interconnecting the Generating Facility is illustrated in Figure C.1. and Figure C.2 illustrates the proposed location of the Generating Facility.
-Additional information is provided in Table C.2
+Additional information is provided in Table C.2.